dantleech/blog/content/posts/2024-09-02-san-sebastian.md

 *Clearing mist*

-During the descent I noticed that I had to pull my levers much further to break than when I had started and I tightened them on the headset.
-7 days of mountains will wear your breaks down.
+During the descent I noticed that I had to pull my levers much further to brake than when I had started and I tightened them on the headset.
+7 days of mountains will wear your brakes down.

 ![OpenCamera/IMG_20240902_124002.jpg](/images/spain2024/202409011845-7lastcolsign.jpg)
 *Last col*